taimoortt/Youtube-Trending-Analysis/README.md

 <b>Checkpoint4_part2</b> includes:
 -Tested the hypothesis if the YouTube's Algorithm consciously ensures diversity of content within the Trending List of videos.
 -Conducted statistical Inference to understand the role of numerical statistics such as likes, dislikes, views and comments in making the video trending.

+All of the Notebooks contain detailed documentation of the task at hand.

 Take a look at the in-depth analysis and what did we learn from the data:
 https://taimoor-tt10.medium.com/hack-your-way-into-youtube-trending-9659398ee34e